typelevel/fs2/site/io.md

 }
 ```

 For more complex use cases, there are a few types available -- `FileHandle`, `ReadCursor`, and `WriteCursor`.
 A `FileHandle[F]` represents an open file and provides various methods for interacting with the file -- reading data, writing data, querying the size, etc. -- all in the effect `F`.
-Constructing a `FileHandle[F]` is accomplished by calling `FileHandle.fromPath(path, blocker)`, passing a `java.nio.file.Path` value indicating which file to open.
+Constructing a `FileHandle[F]` is accomplished by calling `FileHandle.fromPath(path, blocker)`, passing a `fs2.io.file.Path` value indicating which file to open.

 The `ReadCursor` type pairs a `FileHandle[F]` with a byte offset in to the file.
 The methods on `ReadCursor` provide read operations that start at the current offset and return an updated cursor along with whatever data was read.